gearboxworks/launch/README.md

 Where `launch build [command]` is one of the below commands.

-Use launch help [command] for more information about a command.

 ### Building & creation

 	create		- Build		- Build a Launch Container